AliciaUwaifo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sort | uniq -u - a script that takes a list of words as input and prints only words that appear exactly once egrep 'root' /etc/passwd - displays lines containing pattern "root" from the file /etc/passwd egrep -c 'bin' /etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd egrep -A 3 'root' /etc/passwd - displays the lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
+sort | uniq -u - a script that takes a list of words as input and prints only words that appear exactly once egrep 'root' /etc/passwd - displays lines containing pattern "root" from the file /etc/passwd egrep -c 'bin' /etc/passwd - diplays the number of lines that contain the pattern "bin" in the file /etc/passwd egrep -A 3 'root' /etc/passwd - displays the lines containing the pattern "root" and 3 lines after them in the file /etc/passwd egrep -v 'bin' /etc/passwd - displays all the lines in the file /etc/passwd that do not contain the pattern "bin"